jombo1/jombo1.github.io/_posts/2019-06-21-aboutsite.md

 ---
 As an introduction to having the website up, here's some information about this site!

 - This site is powered by [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages.
+Yeah I know.
 - This site uses a heavily customized Bootstrap 4 theme.
-Might upload later.
 - The font used for most of this website is *Saira Semi Condensed*.
 The blog section uses *Merriweather*.
 - I like to use VS Code.